MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 ### Set up reports

-Select the required tab to schedule, view, print, or send reports:
+Select the required tab for steps to schedule, view, print, or send reports:

 # [Schedule reports](#tab/Schedule)
 Reports aren't scheduled by default in DPM.
 To start creating and saving historical reports, create a report schedule.
 Each report type has an independent schedule.
 A report only has a single schedule.
 Schedule a report as follows: